codacy/docs/docs/faq/code-analysis/which-metrics-does-codacy-calculate.md

 Codacy calculates complexity as follows:

--   The complexity value for each file is the highest complexity of the methods in the file
+-   The complexity value for each file is the highest cyclomatic complexity of the methods in the file
--   A file is considered complex if its complexity value is higher than the threshold [**File is complex when over**](../../repositories-configure/adjusting-quality-settings.md#goals)
+-   A file is considered complex if its cyclomatic complexity value is higher than the threshold [**File is complex when over**](../../repositories-configure/adjusting-quality-settings.md#goals)
--   The complexity value of a commit or pull request is the sum of the complexity of the files that were changed in the commit or pull request and that have complexity higher than 4
+-   The complexity value of a commit or pull request is the sum of the cyclomatic complexity of the files that were changed in the commit or pull request and that have complexity higher than 4

 Codacy displays complexity on the following places: